Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Weighted graph monoids and sandpile monoids: basic properties

 To avoid cumbersome equivalence class notation, is standard (but not technically correct) to denote the elements of $M(E,w)$ and the elements of $\mathbb F_E$ using the same symbols.
 For instance, we will sometimes write $a=b$ in $M(E,w)$ for elements $a,b \in \mathbb F_E$.

 \begin{deff} For a sandpile graph $E$, the {\it sandpile monoid} $\SP(E)$ has been described informally in the Introduction; we revisit that description, and provide here a formal definition.
 (See e.g. \cite{BT} or \cite{CGGMS} for additional information).
 For $k_j \in \mathbb{N}$ we envision $k_j$ grains of sand sitting on each non-sink vertex $v_j$ of $E$.
-Each vertex $v_j$ fires one grain of sand along each edge emitted by $v_j$ to its adjacent vertices exactly when the number of grains of sand sitting at $v_j$ is equal to or larger than the number of edges emitting from $v_j$.
+When the number of grains of sand sitting at $v_j$ is equal to or larger than the number of edges emitting from $v_j$, then $v_j$ fires one grain of sand along each edge emitted by $v_j$ to its adjacent vertices.
 Further, any grains which arrive at the sink $s$ are understood to vanish.

 More formally, $\SP(E)$ is the monoid defined by generators and relations as